-No. Title Change Reason A2 Purchase Orders Officer up to orders of \$2045,000 Change to purchasing levels now matches different levels of purchasing levels included in Council's Purchasing policy. • Level 1 Up to \$3,000 - need for at least 1 verbal quotation; • Level 2 Up to \$20,000 - need for at least 3 verbal or written quotations; • Level 3 Up to \$150,000 - detailed written quotation process; • Level 4 Greater than \$150,000 - Tender process F1 Outstanding Debtors 4.
-Where a Rates debtor amount, less than ten two hundred and fifty dollars, was raised in error, the Chief Executive Officer may approve that the amount be written off F3 Payment of Accounts Guidelines Each payment is to be authorised by two members of staff including: 1. one of the Chief Executive Officer, or Deputy Chief Executive Officer or Manager Works & Services; and Change allows payments to be authorised by Manager Works & Services in conjunction with junior staff.
-W1 Roadside Clearing On Delegation Manager f Works and Services Correct typo W2 Road Trains/Mass Permits The Chief Executive Officer is delegated the authority to approve Restricted Access vehicles (RAV) access rigid and articulated vehicle movements, up to a maximum 27.5m, on low volume roads within the Shire of Cuballing To allow the CEO to permit RAV access within Council's RAV policy.
-Policy requires Current written approval from the Shire of Cuballing, endorsing use of some roads and this must be carried in the vehicle and produced upon request W4 Undertaking Private Works Guidelines Manager Works & Services for Private Works that are up to ene two full day in length.
+No. Title Change Reason A2 Purchase Orders following officers in the following manner: purchasing levels included in Council's Purchasing policy.
+Level 1 Up to \$3,000 - need for at least 1 verbal quotation; Level 2 Up to \$20,000 - need for at

+No. Title Change Reason F1 Outstanding Debtors 4.
+Where a Rates debtor amount, less than ten two hundred and fifty dollars, was raised in error, the Chief Executive Officer may approve that the amount be written off To make dealing with errors in Rates Debtors the same as dealing with errors in Sundry Debtors.
+F3 Payment of Accounts Guidelines Each payment is to be authorised by two members of staff including: 1. one of the Chief Executive Officer, or Deputy Chief Executive Officer or Manager Works & Services; and Change allows payments to be authorised by Manager Works & Services in conjunction with junior staff.
+W1 Roadside Clearing On Delegation Manager # Works and Services Correct typo W2 Road Trains/Mass Permits The Chief Executive Officer is delegated the authority to approve Restricted Access vehicles (RAV) access rigid and articulated vehicle movements, up to a maximum 27.5m, on low volume roads within the Shire of Cuballing To allow the CEO to permit RAV access within Council's RAV policy.
+Policy requires Current written approval from the Shire of Cuballing, endorsing use of some roads and this must be carried in the vehicle and produced upon request W4 Undertaking Private Works Guidelines Manager Works & Services for Private Works that are up to one two full day in length.
 Works Supervisor for Private Works that are up to one full day in length.
 To better represent staff working methods and approval needs W7 Sale of Surplus Equipment, Materials and Scrap W 7 8 Correct numbering.
 Two W7 delegations in register.